RooSoft/bitcoinlib/README.md

 - Developer friendly
 - Modular

-Arguably, the most important part is that it is `umbiased`.
+Arguably, the most important part is that it is `unbiased`.

 If you want to keep it that way, and want to promote its active development, please send domations
 here: `bc1qs0hd8wws09jm68fg4ymnsdvxdjggsg3jg09xh4`